-- How much of this falls within each tax band
+- How much of this income falls within each tax band.

 Your Personal Allowance may be bigger if you claim Marriage Allowance or Blind Person’s Allowance and it’s smaller if your income is over £100,000.

-These are the tax rates you pay in each band if you have a standard Personal Allowance of £11,000.
+The table below shows the tax rates you pay in each band if you have a standard Personal Allowance of £12,570.